MJAlexander/blogdown-website/content/women.md

 - [Standardized comparisons in population research](https://www.jstor.org/stable/2060055?seq=1#metadata_info_tab_contents)

-[^2]: Not active, but such an important and influential women scholar in demography.
+[^2]: Not active, but such an important and influential woman scholar in demography.

 ### [Miles Taylor](https://coss.fsu.edu/sociology/mtaylor)
 - [Timing, Accumulation, and the Black/White Disability Gap in Later Life: A Test of Weathering](https://journals.sagepub.com/doi/abs/10.1177/0164027507311838)